 At Victor’s six week review, Social Services backed down and made the care home placement permanent.
 They agreed that the assessment completed in hospital had been unlawful and that Victor did have eligible needs, requiring 24 hour support to be available.

 Victor is happy in his new care home, which continues to be funded by the Council.
-Alice is providing further advice about potential redress for the four month period that Victor was kept in hospital while the Council and NHS failed to follow lawful procedures to facilitate his safe discharge.
+We are providing further advice about potential redress for the four month period that Victor was kept in hospital while the Council and NHS failed to follow lawful procedures to facilitate his safe discharge.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2021